 A dream come true.

-As a child, I dreamed of living in Kenya in a mud hut and helping the children.
-I have no idea where that dream came from, but it stayed with me for a very long time.
+As a child, I dreamed of living in Kenya in a mud hut and helping the children achieve their full potential.
+I have no idea where that dream came from, but it stayed with me forever.

-Self funded, I visit Wamba on an annual basis where I live in the community and get a better understanding of life in Wamba and how best our small charity can help the children and young people of the town.
-Ruby has taught English at CCM, one of the primary schools and in 2015, our newest Trustee Ed also went to teach English at CCM.
+Self funded, I visit Wamba on a bi-annual basis, often with Ruby and sometimes with friends and other family members, where I live in the community to get a better understanding of life in Wamba and how best our small charity can help the children and young people of the town.
+Ruby has taught English at CCM, one of the primary schools.
 In 2010, 2012, 2014 and 2016 I took young people from the Swan Youth Centre in Berkhamsted to Wamba for a life changing trip.